pgdr/talks/decoration/talk.md

     print('Validation error: %s' % val.msg)  # but False does not have a .msg?
 ```

-this outputs `Validation error: asserting that s has length at most 8`.
+this outputs `Validation error: asserting that s has length at most 8 for s=SOMESTRING`.

 ### Decorator implementation